Part 1. Bread and Roses…and Coffee too!

 The brigade was called ‘Bread and Roses’, a name originating from a 1912 strike of women textile workers in Massachusetts, calling not only for fair wages but also dignified conditions.

 The following are diary excerpts Maylin sent to friends and family during the first few weeks of her stay.
-In those pre-internet days, it took three to four weeks for the Nicaragua to UK post to arrive.

-17 November 1986: London to Managua via Moscow, Shannon (Ireland), and Havana
+17 November 1986: London to Managua via Moscow, Shannon (Ireland), and Havana on Aeroflot

 This journey started at 7.45am when we left Bath for Heathrow Airport, an hour’s journey.
 At Heathrow, we were seen off by a representative from the Nicaraguan Embassy and had our photos taken for press releases to be sent to local newspapers in the places we come from.
 Look out for something in the Bath Chronicle!